rust-lang/rust-wiki-backup/Note-testsuite.md

 To run all doc tests use `make check-stage[N]-doc`.

-## Fast check
+## Minimal (but faster) checking on windows

 Because Windows has slow process spawning running `make check` on that platform can take a long time.
-For this reason we have a `make check-fast` target that the Windows build servers run to keep the cycle time down.
+For this reason we have a `make check-lite` target that the Windows build servers run to keep the cycle time down.
 This is a stripped-down target which only checks run-pass, run-fail, compile-fail, run-make and target libraries.

 ## Benchmarks, saved metrics and ratchets